en-wl/wordlist/README.md

 -----------------------------------

 As previously mentioned the `scowl` script is a very thin wrapper around the `libscowl` package.
-As such, you can instead use `python3 -m libscowl` instead of going through the script.
-Use of the python module directly instead of through the command line interface is also supported to some extent.
-Calling the high level functions as it done in the `__main__.py` is supported, but the API may stil change.
+As such, you can use `python3 -m libscowl` instead of going through the script.
+Use of the Python module directly instead of through the command line interface is also supported to some extent.
+Calling the high-level functions as is done in the `__main__.py` is supported, but the API may stil change.
 Direct use of the internal data structures, however, is not supported.